 I'm back after a week with limited wifi and privacy because I was a chaperone on a Ski Trip with students.
-I spend the week with 9th graders snowboarding and supervising evening activities and at night and in between events devouring the books Drinking: A Love Story by Caroline Knapp, Almost Alcoholic: Is My (or loved one's) Drinking A Problem? by Joseph Nowinski & Robert Doyle and started, After the Tears: Helping Adult Children of Alcoholics Heal Their Childhood Trauma by Jane Middelton-Moz & Lorie Dwinell.
+I spend the week with 9th graders snowboarding and supervising evening activities and in between events devouring the books Drinking: A Love Story by Caroline Knapp, Almost Alcoholic: Is My (or loved one's) Drinking A Problem? by Joseph Nowinski & Robert Doyle and started, After the Tears: Helping Adult Children of Alcoholics Heal Their Childhood Trauma by Jane Middelton-Moz & Lorie Dwinell.
 So while I was not blogging, I was doing massive reading and diving into the healing part of sobriety.
 I cried, I felt understood & exposed, connected, lost, scared, angry and empowered at different times of the week.
 While a physical week of beautiful mountains and fun routines, it was emotionally exhausting and I felt a bit haggard by the end of it.

 After reading the first two books, I had this knee-jerk reaction to a trigger and concluded I needed to get a divorce.
 What the hell?
 That panicked feeling lasted about 12-hours until I listened to The Bubble Hour episode on Adult Children of Alcoholics and was like, "Fuck!
 That is how I react when I'm scared-I cut people and emotions out and start planning the logistics of my exit strategy?!!?? " I backed away from the divorce cliff and tried to peel away at the armor protecting my emotions.
-I have an instinct to "go-go-go" when I have dark emotions: drink it down when I can or distract myself through the dark with work, busyness, travel, task-completion...you name it to avoid feeling those feelings.
+I have an instinct to "go-go-go" when I have dark emotions: drink it down when I can or distract myself with work, busyness, travel, task-completion...you name it to avoid feeling those dark feelings.
 I don't need a divorce, I need to work through my emotional baggage that I carry around, and the Bubble Hour led me to a book that is a good starting place.

 I started reading After the Tears and I have been a weepy mess ever since, as I relate to the stories and the ugly traumas of my childhood surface because there isn't a shield of booze holding them down.
-My knee-jerk reaction to strive is a common reaction for people with a traumatic or alcoholic childhood.
+My knee-jerk reaction to strive is a common reaction for people with a traumatic or alcoholic childhoods.

 What a week.